AT&T Corporation: Divisions/Subsidiaries

-AT&T Alascom continues to sell service in Alaska.
-AT&T Communications was renamed AT&T Communications – East, Inc. and sold long-distance telephone service and operated as a CLEC outside of the borders of the Bell Operating Companies that AT&T owns.
+AT&T Alascom sold service in Alaska.
+AT&T Communications was renamed AT&T Communications – East, Inc. and sold long-distance telephone service and operated as a CLEC outside of the borders of the Bell Operating Companies that AT&T owned.
 It has now been absorbed into AT&T Corp. and all but 4 of the original 22 subsidiaries that formed AT&T Communications continue to exist.
-The AT&T company had become too large and the government, wanting to prevent a monopoly forced AT&T to break up.
 AT&T Laboratories has been integrated into AT&T Labs, formerly named SBC Laboratories.

 Nicknames and branding

-AT&T was also known as "Ma Bell" and affectionately called "Mother" by phone phreaks.
+AT&T was formerly known as "Ma Bell" and affectionately called "Mother" by phone phreaks.
 During some strikes by its employees, picketers would wear T-shirts reading, "Ma Bell is a real mother."
-It is worth noting too that, before the break-up, there was greater consumer recognition of the "Bell System" name, in comparison to the name AT&T. This prompted the company to launch an advertising campaign after the break-up to increase its name recognition.
+Before the break-up, there was greater consumer recognition of the "Bell System" name, in comparison to the name AT&T. This prompted the company to launch an advertising campaign after the break-up to increase its name recognition.
 Spinoffs like the Regional Bell Operating Companies or RBOCs were often called "Baby Bells".
 Ironically, "Ma Bell" was acquired by one of its "Baby Bells", SBC Communications, in 2005.

 The AT&T Globe Symbol, the corporate logo designed by Saul Bass in 1983 and originally used by AT&T Information Systems, was created because part of the United States v.
 AT&T settlement required AT&T to relinquish all claims to the use of Bell System trademarks.
 It has been nicknamed the "Death Star" in reference to the Death Star space station in Star Wars which the logo resembles.
 In 1999 it was changed from the 12-line design to the 8-line design.
-Again in 2005 it was changed to the 3D transparent "marble" design created by Interbrand for use by the parent company AT&T Inc. This name was also given to the iconic Bell Labs facility in Holmdel, New Jersey, now a multi-tenant office facility.
+Again in 2005 it was changed to the 3D transparent "marble" design created by Interbrand for use by the parent company AT&T Inc.